kxrt/kxrt/README.md

 <details>
   <summary><b>Open Source Contributions</b></summary>

-* nodejs/nodejs.dev#2950: Fixed a bug where the LTS download button was unusable for a period of time whenever major version overhauls were in progress.
+* nodejs/nodejs.dev#2950: Fixed a bug where the download button was unusable for a period of time whenever major version overhauls were in progress.
 </details>

 <details>